 For example, with

-you'll see that liquidsoap decides that stereo audio should be used, and
+that liquidsoap decides that stereo audio should be used, and

-and consequently the ALSA I/O will be initialized with two channels.
+consequently the ALSA I/O will be initialized with two channels.
 If you

 When all other methods fail, you might need to understand a little more how liquidsoap guesses what stream contents should be used for each source.